zhaoy/hrs/README.md

 2. Download the raw data.
 From inside the raw data folder, copy-paste or cut-paste `rndhrs_p.sav` to the root directory of this repository.

-3. Run `makefile.R` to generate the analysis data-set.
+3. Run `makefile.R` to generate the analysis data-set, `hrs.tsv`.
 If you want to open it before running it, use the file browser / manager / system of the computer instead of the "File" menu in R or [RStudio](https://www.rstudio.com).
 Suggested methods:

 * Double-click on `makefile.R`.
 * Select `makefile.R`, right-click, and left-click on "Open".